 Separation and divorce are never easy, especially when there are children involved.

-If you’re struggling to agree on the future care and living arrangements for your children, mediation can help you draw up an agreement setting out the parenting arrangements for your children.
+If you’re struggling to agree on the future care and living arrangements for your children, family mediation can help you draw up an agreement setting out the parenting arrangements for your children.

 But before you do, here are 6 things you need to know about parenting agreements.